-Infants need iron-rich foods during weaning so that they learn to like those foods before they may become wary of new foods at around 12 months.
+Infants need iron-rich foods during complementary feeding so that they learn to like those foods before they may become wary of new foods from around 15-18 months. see Factsheet 2.1 They will then be happy to eat them during their toddler years when they rely on foods rather than milks to supply their nutritional iron needs.